Some pre-departure information

 If you have any further questions about money, banking and credit cards, please contact us.
 We are happy to help you plan.

-Learn International does not support participating in any activity that endangers your health or others including but not limited to: Drugs, Alcohol (underage drinking), extreme sports, riding bicycles with a helmet, renting motorbikes and the like.
+Learn International does not support participating in any activity that endangers your health or others including but not limited to: Drugs, Alcohol (underage drinking), extreme sports, riding bicycles without a helmet, renting motorbikes and the like.

 Common risks to be aware of in any country: